Restoration of the 1870 George Stevens Organ

 How to contact us.

-The Harvard Historical Commission’s ‘Local Register of Historic Places‘ includes a detailed architectural description and the history of the property and of its owners.
+The Harvard Historical Commission’s ‘Local Register of Historic Places‘ includes a detailed architectural description and the history of the property, the buildings and its owners.

 The Historical Society’s purchase of an 1894 parlor stove assures its rightful home in Harvard.